Research

 Does Google care about backlinks?

 Yes, Google cares about backlinks.
 It uses them as signals of authority.
-The more backlinks are linking to your site, the higher its perceived trustworthiness.
-And the higher your site will rank.
+The more backlinks link to your site, the higher its perceived trustworthiness – and the higher your site will rank.

 So, Should You Invest In Link Building?